The River Will Do What The River Will Do

 Not only are these homes now left unsafe for occupancy, they pose a continued danger to the families and homes adjacent and downstream should they collapse into the river.

 We were able to reach our State Representative Clay Schexnader today.
 He will be visiting our neighborhood tomorrow to assess the situation.
-My hope is he may be able to garner the resources of the Corp of Engineers, hydrologists from LSU, … someone…. anyone … with the expertise to advise us on how to proceed without further loss of property or even lives.
+My hope is he may be able to garner the resources of the Corps of Engineers, hydrologists from LSU, someone, anyone, with the expertise to advise us on how to proceed without further loss of property or even lives.

 We are a small, secluded neighborhood near French Settlement.
 We take care of ourselves and each other.
 This is simply beyond our means.
 We need our government officials to understand our homes and our neighborhood are in imminent danger.
 I ask you to please share this post and to ask your friends and families to do the same.
 Thank you.